 John D. O'Brien (audio recording), Inland General Manager, reflects on the history of the Chorus and suggests why a large corporation might value tradition and the performing arts.
 Learn the history of Inland: GM Heritage Center (link) and 50th anniversary booklet.

-Please help complete this history by sharing your comments or memories on the forum page and by contributing photos, recordings, or other materials to the website and Special Collections.
-For more information, see the media fact sheet or write firstname.lastname@example.org.
+Help complete our history by sharing your comments or memories on the forum page and by contributing photos, records, or other items for the website and Special Collections.
+For more information, see a recent feature article in the Dayton Daily News.